gft-page/gft-art-web/README.md

 docker-compose up
 ```
 You should see a bunch of logs in the terminal as this node gets going!
-_Note: if you want to look at a different EVM chain, you can update docker-compose.yml file.
+_Note: We are looking at the xDai chain, as that is where nifty.ink is deployed.
+If you want to look at a different EVM chain, you can update docker-compose.yml file.
 For example you can swap out https://dai.poa.network for http://host.docker.internal:8545 to look at a local chain running on port 8545_

 Then fire up the frontend in a new terminal:
 ```